GiwrgosGln/Node-JWT-Authentication/README.md

    - Flexibility for mobile token management
    - Manual token handling in requests

-## Base URL

-- The base URL for all endpoints is assumed to be `http://yourapi.com/api`.

 ## Input Validation

 The API uses Zod for request validation with the following rules: